Wiredcraft/nestjs-bunyan-logger/README.md

 ### Map

-`map` type allows the user to apply a map value or a map function to the target field and replace the field value with the mapped value with the following limitation:
+`map` type allows the user to apply a map value or a map function to the target field and replace the field value with the mapped value with the following rules:

 - only one embed level is allowed for original field name specification